gmac0/roll-fighter/README.md

 Do battle with your opponent through random dice rolls!
 Generally for projects approaching this complexity I'd start using Composer to handle dependencies and utilize existing libraries for a Pub/Sub solution.
 However since this is a coding exercise I wrote it all from scratch.

 ## Game Mechanics
 Each player has a set amount of attack and health points.
 A game starts with both players at 20 health points and 2 attack points.
-Each turn both player roll a six sided die.
+Each turn both players roll a six sided die.
 On a 1-2 the player attacks; 3-4 the player defends; 5-6 the player rests.
 Attack attempts to do the attack points worth of damage to the opponent.
 Defend prevents any damage from a possible attack.
 Rest heals the player 1 health point.
-If both players attack, then each rolls the die for initiative, and only the player with the higher roll does damage.
+If both players attack, then each rolls the die for initiative, and only the player with the higher initiative roll does damage.

 ## How to play
 To play the game run `php main.php` to start up the command line interface client and play against an AI.
 Your options are to: